 Haque AB, Washim M, D'Costa NG, Baroi AR, Hossain N, Nanjiba R. 2021.
 Socio-ecological approach on the fishing and trade of rhino rays (Elasmobranchii: Rhinopristiformes) for their biological conservation in the Bay of Bengal, Bangladesh.
 Ocean and Coastal Management.
 65 (4): 90–110.

 Haque MM.
-Impacts of COVID-19 on the fisheries sector of Bangladesh with particular emphasis on aquaculture value-chain actors, Keynote Presented in the Webinar Organized by the Food and Agricultural Organization (F.A.O.) of the United Nations, via Zoom Video Meeting Platform, held on August 10 2020, 2020.
+Impacts of COVID-19 on the fisheries sector of Bangladesh with particular emphasis on aquaculture value-chain actors, Keynote Presented in the Webinar Organized by the Food and Agricultural Organization (F.A.O.) of the United Nations, via Zoom Video Meeting Platform, held on August 10, 2020, 2020.

 Hasan NA, Heal RD, Bashar A, Bablee AL, Haque MM.
 2021.
 Impacts of COVID-19 on the finfish aquaculture industry of Bangladesh: a case study.
 Marine Policy.
 130: 104577.